It (novel): Reception and legacy

 The novel won the British Fantasy Award in 1987, and received nominations for the Locus and World Fantasy Awards that year.
 Publishers Weekly listed It as the best-selling hardcover fiction book in the United States in 1986.

-Modern reviews of the novel were more mixed, with critics divided on several issues, including the book's length, the way in which women characters are "demonized", and the sex scene involving children.
+Modern reviews of the novel were more mixed, with critics divided on several issues, including the book's length, the way in which women characters are "demonized", and the controversial sex scene involving children.

 The New York Times praised the author's ability to create atmosphere, but perceived a lack of motivation in Stanley Uris's death and the reunion of the group.
 Reactor described the book as "by turns boring and shocking" and "one of King's most frustrating and perplexing books", and criticized the portrayal of the child characters as "a little too perfect".
 The Guardian revisited the book after 30 years, describing the novel as "incredible: a structural marvel", and expressed concern over the descriptions of childhood sexuality, especially the scene "involving the young Losers' Club taking part in what amounts to an orgy", although Grady Hendrix in Reactor identified this moment as "in a sense, the heart of the book" and a thematic demonstration of the crossing from childhood to adulthood.

 In 2003, It was listed at number 144 on the BBC's The Big Read poll, as one of three King novels on the list.

 The character Pennywise has been named by several outlets as one of the scariest clowns in film or pop culture.

+In 2025, the novel was banned in Russia.